 Figure 6.1.2-1: High-level architecture for MCP-interworking security

-The architecture operates in a layered manner: (1) PAT issuance, where the MCP Client requests a short-lived token from the Authorization Server that is addressed to the MCP-IPE as the intended recipient.
-(2) Request processing, involving PAT validation, authorization checks (cross-referencing PAT claims and AE/ACP state), message conversion, and forwarding based on the AE and ACP configuration that is maintained by the operator’s oneM2M security infrastructure; and (3) Response handling, ensuring secure relay without sensitive data leakage.
-This structure minimizes direct protocol exposure, supports granular access control, and can integrate additional safeguards like encryption (e.g., TLS for transport) and auditing logs, aligning with scalable IoT deployments.
+The architecture operates in a layered manner: (1) an authorization layer, where the MCP Client obtains a short-lived PAT from the Authorization Server for use with the MCP-IPE as the protected resource (described in the RFC 8707 [i.5]); (2) an interworking and enforcement layer, involving PAT validation, authorization checks (cross-referencing PAT claims and AE/ACP state), message conversion, and forwarding at the MCP-IPE; and (3) a service layer, where the CSE processes oneM2M operations and responses are handled to ensure secure relay without sensitive data leakage.
+This structure minimizes direct protocol exposure between MCP and oneM2M, supports granular access control, and can integrate additional safeguards like encryption (e.g., TLS for transport) and audit logs.

-Detailed procedures on the Mca reference point between the MCP-IPE (acting as an IPE and internal AE) and the CSE follow the applicable oneM2M specifications and are out of scope of this clause, which focuses on the security procedure between the MCP Client and the MCP-IPE.
-The roles of the AE and CSE and the use of the Mca reference point follow oneM2M TS-0001 [i.7] and TS-0004 [i.9].
+Detailed procedures on the Mca reference pointfollow the applicable oneM2M specifications and are out of scope of this clause, which focuses on the security procedure between the MCP Client and the MCP-IPE.
+The roles of the AE and CSE and the use of the Mca reference point follow oneM2M TS-0001 [i.6] and TS-0004 [i.7].

 6.1.3 Security procedure for MCP Interworking

 This clause defines the end-to-end authorization and protected operation in which access to the CSE is mediated by the MCP-IPE on behalf of the MCP Client, while preserving oneM2M’s resource-centric authorization based on ACP and AE identifier.
 This procedure uses short-lived Personal Access Tokens (PATs).
-A PAT is presented to the MCP-IPE only and is not forwarded to the CSE; this enables continued client–proxy communication without repeated credential entry and limits exposure through short lifetimes.
+A PAT is presented to the MCP-IPE only and is not forwarded to the CSE; PAT enables continued client–proxy communication without repeated credential entry and limits exposure through short lifetimes.
 PATs are renewed to address expiry, changes in effective permissions, and key rotation.
 For clarity, this clause assumes the MCP interface is deployed over HTTP using JSON-RPC 2.0; other transports (e.g., STDIO) are out of scope here.
 At the MCP-IPE, MCP requests are processed and translated into corresponding oneM2M operations, which are then invoked over Mca by the MCP-IPE’s internal AE; the CSE processes only oneM2M operations under ACP enforcement.
 The MCP-IPE is the sole endpoint for MCP requests, maintaining a clear separation between the MCP and oneM2M domains.

 The procedure in this clause is therefore intended for shared CSE deployments with an HTTP-based MCP-IPE deployed close to the CSE to terminate external MCP requests and apply additional security controls.
 In single-user deployments where a CSE instance is used only for personal purposes and the MCP Server runs locally (e.g. via the STDIO transport), this procedure may be applied as a recommended defence-in-depth pattern but is not expected as a baseline practice.